seekayel/kamlasater.com/src/routes/blog/how-to-pass-9-aws-certifications-in-14-months.md

 - DevOps Engineer - Professional
 - Solutions Architect - Professional

-## When
+# When

 Pick a date that gives you a realistic chance to do it, but not so far out that it has no sense of urgency.

 For me the **WHEN** was usually 4-8 weeks out from when I was scheduling.
-At the time I had to take the tests in person which meant getting a time slot that was convenient for my schedule also took about that amount of time.
+At the time I had to take the tests in person which meant getting a time slot that was convenient for my schedule.
+It took about that amount of time for the center to have a slot I wanted.

-## Register
+# Register

 Picking a date is only real if you then register.

 For me my employer paid for any certification tests I took.
 Also, after I passed the first one AWS issued discounts on future exams.

-## Tell
+# Tell

 This is probably the most important step.
 Tell everyone.
 Tell anyone.
 This is the equivalent of tying your self to the mast.

 For me the **TELL** was scheduling it on the office calendar and announcing each exam to my colleagues.
 In my personal life it meant  scheduling with my wife to coordinate childcare and usually having a play date.
 This meant I had multiple sets of people who were going to ask me the outcome of the test.
 Don't underestimate the power of feeling embarassment in going back on your assertions with your family, friends or colleagues.

-## Practice
+# Practice

 You now have no choice but to pass.
 Better get to it :)